tfredrich/RestApiTutorial.com/content/genai/_index.md

 - How often the agent retries or abandons a flow.

 This feedback loop makes it possible to improve both the model prompts and the APIs they rely on.

+## Documentation is Critical (Especially for MCP Access)

+Clear documentation is no longer optional when LLMs or agents are involved.
+It is how tools like MCP gain reliable access to your APIs.
+An OpenAPI specification provides the "what" of each endpoint, but successful agent behavior depends just as much on the "when" and the "why."

+### Include Order of Precedence
+Document when to call an API by describing ordering and preconditions.
+If an agent must create a customer before creating an order, say so explicitly.
+If an endpoint should only be called after a verification step, document that sequence and the required state transitions.

+### Describe "Why" vs What it Does
+Document why to call an API by explaining the intent and expected outcomes.
+For example, clarify the business purpose of an "approve" action, what side effects occur, and how it differs from a "submit" action.
+This reduces confusion between similar endpoints and helps agents choose the right tool.

+OpenAPI descriptions should include practical guidance: required prerequisites, recommended call order, and the decision logic for picking one endpoint over another.
+That context is essential for MCP-based tool selection and safe automation.